Cruising with Ruben & the Jets: Release and legacy

 The album was popular with radio stations, as they believed it to be an unearthed doo-wop album by an unknown band called Ruben & the Jets.
-A single was issued ("Deseri" b/w a remixed and overdubbed version of "Jelly Roll Gum Drop") credited to "Ruben and the Jets", with no mention of the Mothers of Invention; according to Zappa, later pressings, which credited the Mothers of Invention, did not receive as much airplay as the original "Ruben" pressings.
+A single was issued ("Deseri" b/w a remixed version of "Jelly Roll Gum Drop") credited to "Ruben and the Jets", with no mention of the Mothers of Invention; according to Zappa, later pressings, which credited the Mothers of Invention, did not receive as much airplay as the original "Ruben" pressings.
 The album's cover has a word balloon stating "Is this the Mothers of Invention recording under a different name in a last ditch attempt to get their cruddy music on the radio?"
 Zappa later dismissed claims that he had "fooled people" with this album as "nonsense".

 Subsequently, Zappa stated that the Mothers of Invention would record a second doo-wop album under the alias Ruben & the Jets.
 Later, the band Ruben and the Jets continued with a different lineup, led by musician Rubén Guevara Jr., who recorded the albums For Real!
 (1973) and Con Safos (1974).
 Zappa produced the former.

 Reissues

-In 1984, Zappa prepared a remix of Cruising with Ruben & the Jets for its compact disc reissue and the vinyl box set The Old Masters I. The remix featured new rhythm tracks recorded by bassist Arthur Barrow and drummer Chad Wackerman, much as the 1984 remix of We're Only in It for the Money had featured.
+In 1983, Zappa prepared a remix of Cruising with Ruben & the Jets for its compact disc reissue the next year, as well as the vinyl box set The Old Masters I. The remix featured new rhythm tracks recorded in July 1983 by bassist Arthur Barrow and drummer Chad Wackerman, much as the CD remix of We're Only in It for the Money had featured.
 Zappa stated "The master tapes for Ruben and the Jets were in better shape, but since I liked the results on We're Only in it For the Money, I decided to do it on Ruben too.
 But those are the only two albums on which the original performances were replaced.
 I thought the important thing was the material itself."

 After the remixing was announced, a $13 million lawsuit was filed against Zappa by Jimmy Carl Black, Bunk Gardner and Don Preston, who were later joined by Ray Collins, Art Tripp and Motorhead Sherwood, increasing the claim to $16.4 million, stating that they had received no royalties from Zappa since 1969.

-In 2009, the original mix of the album was released as part of a compilation entitled Greasy Love Songs.
+In 2010, the original mix of the album was released as part of a compilation entitled Greasy Love Songs.
 Allmusic's François Couture gave the album's 1984 remix 3 out of 5 stars.
 Another writer for the site, Sean Westergaard, gave Greasy Love Songs 4 out of 5 stars.